lizprez/Arithmetic-Formatter/README.md

 # Arithmetic-Formatter
-Python code for the Project Arithmetic Formatter
+Python code for the Project Arithmetic Formatter from freeCodeCamp platform